-15 Conversations to Have with Your Teenage Daughter
+Talk to Your Teenage Daughter About These Things

 A group of teenage girls on a Christian retreat were taken to a mountaintop and told to listen to their fathers.